a-sh28/Age_Classification_Onnx/README.md

 By default, the server runs on port `5000`.
 You can change the port using the `--port` argument.

+### Exporting the Model to ONNX

+The pretrained model was exported from PyTorch to ONNX format by first loading the model and creating a dummy input tensor.
+Then, the model was exported using `torch.onnx.export()` with appropriate settings for export parameters and input/output names.
+After exporting, the ONNX model was validated using the `onnx.checker.check_model()` function to ensure it was correct and ready for use.

 ## Preprocessing & Postprocessing